wacncontent/CustomizeTool/removeCommentOutput2/articles/documentdb/documentdb-sql-query.md

       	}
     }]

-That wraps up built-in functions, and the SQL grammar for DocumentDB.
-Now let's take a look at how LINQ querying works and how it interacts with the grammar we've seen so far.
+That wraps up spatial functions, and the SQL syntax for DocumentDB.
+Now let's take a look at how LINQ querying works and how it interacts with the syntax we've seen so far.

 ## LINQ to DocumentDB SQL
 LINQ is a .NET programming model that expresses computation as queries on streams of objects.
 DocumentDB provides a client side library to interface with LINQ by facilitating a conversion between JSON and .NET objects and a mapping from a subset of LINQ queries to DocumentDB queries.